 Here, we assume a regular lattice of N sites with allowed spin values $\sigma_i = \pm 1$ at site i.
-The index i, j denotes nearest neighbour connections.
-Due to the constants j of and i, it is energetically favorable if a spin is parallel to its next neighbours and to the direction of the magnetic field, respectively.
-Obviously, the configuration space of this system contains $2^N$ possible states.
+The index $\langle i, j \rangle$ denotes nearest neighbor connections.
+Due to the constants J > 0 and h, it is energetically favorable if a spin is parallel to its next neighbors and to the direction of the magnetic field, respectively.
+Obviously, the configuration space of this system contains 2^N possible states.